boba324/Plex-updater/README.md

-# Plex Updater shell script
+# Plex Updater shell script for Ubuntu/Debian

 Hey lads this script does only what the name of the script says it does.
 It fetches whichever version is available on plex.tv and installs it.